The Ohio State University

 - Social motion and agreement: Collective/coordinated motion, modeling and stability analysis of swarms (ODE based), distributed agreement/choice and distributed synchronization, human preference/opinion (cognitive variables) vector allignment in human social processes.

-- Class: (i) Movies of flocks, schools, swarms.
-Overview of experiments and mechanisms for guidance and cohesion in honeybee swarms from: Schultz K.M., Passino K.M., Seeley T.D., "The Mechanism of Flight Guidance in Honeybee Swarms: Subtle Guides or Streaker Bees?," Journal of Experimental Biology, Vol. 211, pp. 3287-3295, 2008.
-Simulink tutorial on dyanaimcs and feedback.
-Modeling and stability analysis of swarms (ODE based) via the paper: Yanfei Liu and Kevin M. Passino, Stable Social Foraging Swarms in a Noisy Environment, IEEE Trans. on Automatic Control, Vol. 49, No. 1, pp. 30-44, Jan.
+- Class: (i) Movies of flocks, schools, and swarms.
+See also, Schultz K.M., Passino K.M., Seeley T.D., "The Mechanism of Flight Guidance in Honeybee Swarms: Subtle Guides or Streaker Bees?," Journal of Experimental Biology, Vol. 211, pp. 3287-3295, 2008. (ii) Modeling and stability analysis of swarms (ODE based) via the paper: Yanfei Liu and Kevin M. Passino, Stable Social Foraging Swarms in a Noisy Environment, IEEE Trans. on Automatic Control, Vol. 49, No. 1, pp. 30-44, Jan.
 2004.

 - Class: (i) Cover theory from Liu/Passino paper.
 Uniform boundedness, uniform ultimate boundedness, identical agent case, trajectory-following case, simulations (group/individual profile tracking in presence of noise); (ii) discuss relations to textbooks on group formation, the choice of whether to join a group, and group cohesiveness; (iii) Application to distributed agreement: political elections problem formulation (candidate positions on topics, voter preferences/positions on topics, liberals/conservatives/moderates, inter-voter persuasion, etc.), model, simulation, and analysis of voter behavior and candidate choice.
-Extensions such as candidate voter capture strategies.

 - Class: (i) Overview key concepts from other papers on swarms here (just search on the word "swarm" to see which papers); (ii) Cover model from: Liu Yanfei, Passino Kevin M., "Cohesive Behaviors of Multiagent Systems with Information Flow Constraints", IEEE Trans. on Automatic Control, Vol. 51, No. 11, pp. 1734-1748, Nov.
-2006.
-Discuss relations to distributed agreement and simulation strategies. (iii) Application: Social Partying, lecture by Prof. John Clapp (CSW), model and simulation results (Felipe Giraldo) (two tightly communicating gender groups, one male-female pair frequently communicating, trying to choose what location to go to next, with tendencies to stay together vs. subgroups wanting to go to different places).
+2006; outline of theory from Liu/Passino (cohesive), (iii) application to distributed syncrhonization in simulation as seen in the paper, (iii) discussion on impacts on modeling and analysis for the swarm motion, political elections, and other applications.

 - Social choice: Nest-site selection by honeybees, "swarm cognition," connections between group choice and individual/neural level choice.